UniSharp/laravel-filemanager/README.md

 ## Security

-It is important to note that __you must protect your routes to Laravel-Filemanager in order to prevent unauthorized uploads to your server__.
+It is important to note that if you use your own routes __you must protect your routes to Laravel-Filemanager in order to prevent unauthorized uploads to your server__.
 Fortunately, Laravel makes this very easy.

 If, for example, you want to ensure that only logged in users have the ability to access the Laravel-Filemanager,